nightmode/feri/docs/advanced/api/functions.md

 ```
 @param  {String}   message   String to display.
 @param  {Boolean}  [indent]  Optional and defaults to true.
-If true, the string will be indented four spaces.
+If true, the string will be indented using the shared.indent value.
 ```

 ### functions.logError